voschezang/coding-handbook/collaboration/kanban.md

 > Stop starting, start finishing

 Kanban is a pull system.
 It puts an emphasis on finishing *work in progress* (WIP).
 It aims to finishing tasks before starting new tasks.

+WIP limits are a balance:

+- High limits give flexibility of picking up work.
+They increase the level of freedom: autonomy, flexibility.
+- Low limits enforce focus and result in better cycle time.